MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-end-conversation.md

 The **endOfConversation** [activity](https://github.com/Microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md) means the channel or bot has ended the conversation.

 > [!NOTE]
-> While the **endOfConversation** event is only sent by very few channels, the Cortana channel is the only one that accepts it.
-Other channels, including Direct Line, do not implement this functionality and instead drop or forward the activity on; each channel determines how to react to an endOfConversation activity.
+> The **endOfConversation** event is sent by very few channels, and few channels accept it.
+Some channels, including Direct Line, do not implement this functionality and instead drop or forward the activity on; each channel determines how to react to an endOfConversation activity.

 ## Send an endOfConversation activity